 She sounds unusually chipper this morning.
 It’s a little off-putting with all the pressure on studies she and Dad have placed on my shoulders over the years.
+Since Micah’s Rite.
 It’s a refreshing change, but one I find a bit suspicious.
-I’ve done my best to ready myself for the Rite, but I’m not sure it’s enough to fool the Main Frame into thinking I’m something more than an unfavorable.
+I’ve done my best to ready myself for the Rite, but I’m not sure it’s enough to fool the Main Frame into thinking I’m something more than an undesirable.

-My stomach churns at the thought of eating anything.
+My stomach churns queasily at the thought of eating anything.
 I splash my face with water, cleaning it before pulling the stopper up to let out the bathwater.
 Standing up, I grab my towel carefully and angle my body so that I don’t see myself in the mirror.

-Drying myself quickly, I open the door and bounce on the balls of my feet back to my room.
-Shutting the door behind me, I turn to see mom has already picked an outfit for me and laid it on my bed.
+Drying myself quickly, I open the door and bounce on the balls of my feet back to my bedroom.
+Shutting the door behind me, I turn to see that Mom has already picked an outfit for me and laid it on my bed.
 I definitely must have taken longer than I anticipated in the bath, but it was worth it.
 They aren’t gone, but my nerves have eased back a bit.

 I take my time getting dressed.
 Unfortunately, I don’t get to control my future, but I’m going to control how fast I get ready for the day.
 I take my time zipping up the dress in the back and putting on the tights underneath.
 Something small to make me feel like I have some sort of say in what happens to me.
 Grabbing the sweater, I casually make my way to the kitchen as if it were any other day and not my sixteenth birthday.

 Seeing my parents makes me pause at the end of the hall.
 They’ve put so much pressure on me that I’m worried about what their last minute statements will be to me.
 I can’t help but notice how worn they both look this morning – I can see wrinkles beginning to form on their foreheads and the corner of their eyelids.
-Although I didn’t hear them awake this morning, it looks as if they were awake about the same time as me judging by the bags under eyes.
+Although I didn’t hear them stir this morning, it looks as if they were awake about the same time as me judging by the bags under eyes.

 Dad is sitting at the table in his usual seat at the head of the table, furthest to my right as I watch him.
 He has his tablet and he’s reading the news released by Arbiter Cizius Cloudore, our current leader, and his aids.
 He’s wearing a brown suit with matching socks and shoes, and a pale brown undershirt to finish.
 It accents his chocolate eyes rather well, but I can see he isn’t actually reading the tablet in front of him.
-His short, spiked chestnut hair is the same as Micah’s, barely an inch above the scalp.
+His short, spiked dark brown hair is the same as Micah’s, barely an inch above the scalp.

-Mom, while mom is finishing up cooking the sausage, is wearing a thistle-colored, short sleeve dress that ends at the middle of her calf.
-The long sleeves are rolled up to her elbow while she cooks so they don’t get dirty.
+Mom, while finishing up cooking sausage, is wearing a midnight blue colored, long sleeve dress that ends at the middle of her calves.
+The sleeves are rolled up to her elbow while she cooks so they don’t get dirty.
 Matching flats adorn her feet to complete the outfit.
-With her back to me, I’m unable to see her eyes and decipher how she’s doing.
+With her back currently to me, I’m unable to see her eyes and decipher how she’s feeling this morning.
 Her hair is the same color as Dad’s, but has a natural wave to it like mine.
 She has it wrapped up in a bun on top of her head now, though.

 “Morning sunshine,” Dad acknowledges.
 He seems pretty chipper this morning, too.
 I sense a conspiracy going on.
 They’ve been dreading this day almost as much as I have, perhaps more so.
 It isn’t possible that they would actually be in a good mood.
 “Did you sleep okay?”

 “As well as can be expected,” I shrug, trying to act normal.
 I refuse to put on a fake smile, though.
 “I had that nightmare again.”

 “About Micah?”
 Mom adds, turning her head toward me, worry heavy in her voice.
 I nod and swallow heavily, unable to speak his name out loud without crying.
-It may have been six years ago, but it still feels like only yesterday my best friend was ripped away from me.
+It may have been just over six years ago, but it still feels like only yesterday my best friend was ripped away from me.

-I awoke with my arms outstretched again.
+I woke with my arms outstretched again, remembering the dream.
 He was right in front of me – it seemed so real… I was reaching out to him.
-Micah, my older brother.
+Micah.
 It’s the same dream I’ve woken up from every night the past week leading up to my Rite.
-In it, he’s calling to me with his hand out towards me, like he used to when we were little and he would try to drag me around on his exploration adventures around the city.
+In it, he’s calling to me with his hand stretched out towards me, like he used to when we were little and he would try to drag me around on his exploration adventures around the city.

 Even though he had seen every inch, every nook and cranny, he never stopped searching for new discoveries.
 However, in my dream, no matter how hard I try, I can’t seem to reach him.
 I can still hear his voice as if just yesterday he begged me to join him on an expedition.